monsieurpapa/PrefixAggregation/README.md

 The analysis of the stability of aggregated routes versus more specific routes can provide valuable information for traffic engineering.
 By understanding which type of route is more stable and reliable,

--  traffic engineers can make more informed decisions about how to route traffic on a network.
-For example, if aggregated routes are found to be more stable, traffic engineers may choose to use them more often in order to improve the overall performance of the network.
+-  we can identify whether Large transit providers are splitting their address space intro smaller prefixes to do traffic engineering or segregate Point of Presence .
+A previous study in 2017 shows that most of top 30 biggest ASNs do announce deaggregated prefixes : https://labs.ripe.net/author/julien_gamba/bgp-table-fragmentation-what-who/
 - On the other hand, if more specific routes are found to be more stable, traffic engineers may choose to use them more often in order to provide more granular control over traffic routing.

-- Ultimately, the analysis of route stability can help traffic engineers to better understand the behavior of BGP routing and make more effective decisions about how to manage traffic on a network.
+- the analysis of route stability can help traffic engineers to better understand the behavior of BGP routing and make more effective decisions about how to manage traffic on a network.

-RA reduces the size of the global routing table, decreases routers’ workload and saves network bandwidth.